Rollover Accident Attorneys in Augusta

-If you were the victim of a rollover car accident, contact the August car accident attorneys at Chris Hudson Law Group today.
+If you were the victim of a rollover car accident, contact Chris Hudson Law Group at (706) 690-4613 today.
 Rollover accidents are serious crashes.
 According to the Georgia Governor’s Office of Highway Safety, there were 1,504 traffic accident fatalities in 2018, and 319 of those resulted from a rollover crash.
 That means rollovers were responsible for more than 20 percent of Georgia’s fatalities that year.

 When you hire us, we will use our experience, knowledge, and resources to reach a favorable outcome in your case.
 We’ll begin working on your case right away and determine the best legal option for pursuing the maximum available compensation.
 You deserve justice for the harm you suffered.